-- 1. In the case of cumulation of crimes, a court shall: - 1) impose a punishment for each crime separately; - 2) add up punishments of one type imposed for each crime, taking into account the restrictions specified in parts 3, 5, and 7 of this Article; and - 3) determine the final punishment taking into account the restrictions set out in parts 2, 4, 5, and 7 of this Article. - 2.
-The final punishment of fixed-term imprisonment may not exceed, provided that the gravest crime constituting the cumulation of crimes is: - 1) a crime of the gravity degree 1 or 2 five years; - 2) a crime of the gravity degree 3 or 4 eight years; - 3) a crime of the gravity degree 5 or 6 thirteen years; - 4) a crime of the gravity degree 7, 8, or 9 twenty years; - 5) a crime of the gravity degree 9, which is a crime of genocide, crime of aggression, crime against humanity, or war crime, thirty years. - 3.
-The principal punishments of a fine and fixed-term imprisonment or life imprisonment may not be merged and shall be served separately. - 4.
-When the principal punishments of a fine are added up, the final punishment may not exceed three times the amount of the fine imposed for the more serious crime of those that form the cumulation of crimes. - 5.
-In the case at least one of the crimes is punishable by life imprisonment, the final punishment shall be imposed by merging the punishment in the form of fixed-term imprisonment into life imprisonment. - 6.
-If, after the entry into force of a court sentence, it is established that the convicted person is also guilty of another crime committed before the entry into force of this sentence, the court shall: - 1) impose a punishment for the crime committed before the court sentence enters into force; - 2) determine the final punishment in accordance with the rules set out in parts 1-5 of this Article; and
+1. In the case of cumulation of crimes, a court shall:

+1) impose a punishment for each crime separately;

+2) add up punishments of one type imposed for each crime, taking into account the restrictions specified in parts 3, 5, and 7 of this Article; and

+3) determine the final punishment taking into account the restrictions set out in parts 2, 4, 5, and 7 of this Article.

+2. The final punishment of fixed-term imprisonment may not exceed, provided that the gravest crime constituting the cumulation of crimes is:

+1) a crime of the gravity degree 1 or 2 - five years;

+2) a crime of the gravity degree 3 or 4 - eight years;

+3) a crime of the gravity degree 5 or 6 - thirteen years;

+4) a crime of the gravity degree 7, 8, or 9 - twenty years;

+5) a crime of the gravity degree 9, which is a crime of genocide, crime of aggression, crime against humanity, or war crime, - thirty years.

+3. The principal punishments of a fine and fixed-term imprisonment or life imprisonment may not be merged and shall be served separately.

+4. When the principal punishments of a fine are added up, the final punishment may not exceed three times the amount of the fine imposed for the more serious crime of those that form the cumulation of crimes.

+5. In the case at least one of the crimes is punishable by life imprisonment, the final punishment shall be imposed by merging the punishment in the form of fixed-term imprisonment into life imprisonment.

+6. If, after the entry into force of a court sentence, it is established that the convicted person is also guilty of another crime committed before the entry into force of this sentence, the court shall:

+1) impose a punishment for the crime committed before the court sentence enters into force; 2) determine the final punishment in accordance with the rules set out in parts 1-5 of this

+2) determine the final punishment in accordance with the rules set out in parts 1-5 of this Article; and

-- 3) merge a punishment served under the previous sentence into the term of the punishment imposed for the cumulation of crimes. - 7.
-For a person who commits two or more crimes simultaneously by one action or omission (except when one of these crimes is harm to human life or health), the court shall determine the final punishment - 1) by absorbing a less severe punishment by a more severe one if the punishments are different in type or amount; - 2) in the amount of one of such punishments if the punishments are the same in type and amount.
+3) merge a punishment served under the previous sentence into the term of the punishment imposed for the cumulation of crimes.

+7. For a person who commits two or more crimes simultaneously by one action or omission (except when one of these crimes is harm to human life or health), the court shall determine the final punishment

+1) by absorbing a less severe punishment by a more severe one - if the punishments are different in type or amount;

+2) in the amount of one of such punishments - if the punishments are the same in type and amount.